kayanme/Pager/Docs/programming model.md

                 .UsingRecordDefinition(new SampleRecordGetter())
                 .ApplyLockScheme(new ReaderWriterLockRuleset());

 			DefinePageType(5)
                 .AsPageWithRecordType<PageImage>()
                 .AsPlainImage(new PageImageProvider());
         }
     }
 ```

-Here we see four page types, which can be arranged in one file.
+Here we see five page types, which can be arranged in one page file.
 There records can be the same (such as on page 1 and 3) or different types.
 Each one should declare a provider, which should define how the record is read and stored from and to byte array.